Florida Unemployment Guide

 - Non-U.S. citizens must provide their Alien Registration Number or work authorization form

 - Military employees must provide their DD-214 Member copy 2, 3, 4, 5, 6, 7, or 8

 - Federal employees must provide SF 8 or SF 50

 - Union members must provide the union’s name, hall number and phone number

 If you want to use direct deposit, you must provide your bank account number and routing number.
 You can also request a Reemployment Assistance debit card.

 File Your Florida Unemployment Claim

 All claims in Florida must be completed online.
-The process should take approximately 30-60 minutes to complete, and must be completed within 72 hours of beginning, or you will have to restart the process.
+The process should take approximately 30-60 minutes to complete.

 Once your claim is filed, you will receive a confirmation notice that your claim has been received.
-If your claim is accepted, it will take three to four weeks to receive your first payment.
-The first week-the week you filed your claim-is a "waiting week" during which no benefits are paid.
+You must request benefit payment no later than seven days from your scheduled report date.
+If your claim is accepted, it will take two to four weeks to receive your first payment.
+The week you file your claim is a "waiting week" during which no benefits are paid.